ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 This chapter does not intend to describe all the possible use cases of API Connect, but instead provide some simple and concrete common usages of API Connect.

 1. **Use case 1**: I have existing internal SOAP services and/or REST APIs.
 I want to expose and increase visibility internaly and externaly.
 I need to understand how my APIs/Services are used and apply quotas.
 I need to provide to secure the access.
-<br>Solution: Simple proxyfication, not complex policies, use OOTB portal, manager.
+<br><span style="text-decoration: underline;">Solution</span>: Simple proxyfication, not complex policies, use OOTB portal, manager.
 2. **Use case 2**: All the above + my APIs/services do not have the right granularity or the right format to be used by my Apps.
-<br>Solution: Use map policies to adapt the interfaces, and/or use JSON <-> XML policies.
+<br><span style="text-decoration: underline;">Solution</span>: Use map policies to adapt the interfaces, and/or use JSON <-> XML policies.
 3. **Use case 3**: I organise an hackathon or I'm in context of co-creation with extended eco-system and I need to rapidly create APIs from data sources or from models.
-<br>Solution: Create Loopback Applications and expose them as APIs.
+<br><span style="text-decoration: underline;">Solution</span>: Create Loopback Applications and expose them as APIs.
 4. **Use case 4**: I need some kind of composition/aggration and expose an API.
-<br>Solution: Create a Loopback Application and add remote hook
+<br><span style="text-decoration: underline;">Solution</span>: Create a Loopback Application and add remote hook

 # Architecture and terminology
 ## API Connect architecture onPremise
 The main components composing API Connect are:
-+ The **gateway** (either DataPower, either a NodeJS implementation called micro gateway in this case).
++ The **Gateway** (either DataPower, either a NodeJS implementation called micro gateway in this case).
 The requests from apps are going through the gateway, policies are enforced and analytic are gathered.
-+ The **manager**  where the APIs are defined and governed.
++ The **Manager**  where the APIs are defined and governed.
 It also collects the analytics from the gateway.
 The manager can be used directly or more likely using the toolkit.
-+ The **portal**, an open source Drupal CMS - Content Management System.
++ The **Portal**, an open source Drupal CMS - Content Management System.
 For the API consumers (Apps developpers), they create Apps and susbscribe to API within the portal.
 Based on Drupal, it is highly customizable.
-+ The **collective member** or micro servics runtime.
++ The **Collective member** or micro servics runtime.
 This is where the loopback applications are running.
 This component is originaly coming from StrongLoop acquisition.
 Loopback applications can be created in minutes to expose data from SQL or NoSQL database and aslo a good place to perform composition of APIs.
-+ Associated to the collective member is the **collective controller** that monitors the collective member and can provide advanced feature such as auto-scaling.
++ Associated to the collective member is the **Collective controller** that monitors the collective member and can provide advanced feature such as auto-scaling.
-+ The **toolkit**, running on the API developper, it offers the same web experience as the manager to manage APIs.
++ The **Toolkit**, running on the API developper, it offers the same web experience as the manager to manage APIs.
 But this is also the only place where you can define Loopback applications.
 It also contains CLI to operate directly on the manager wether it is an onPremise version or Bluemix version of API Connect.

 >Below a sample of deployment of API Connect on premise.
 System API is a generic term to define an API implementation, for example running in WAS Liberty (JAX-RS) or an API exposed on another layer such as an ESB.
 ![APIC Achitecture](./images/apic-archi-on-prem.png)